 Aggressive Communication

-When you use an aggressive communication style, you state your needs first; leaving less room for others who are involved and their needs.
 Aggression usually stems from a sense of insecurity.
-When you feel threatened, or as if your best interests are in jeopardy, you may adopt an aggressive communication style.
-People who are aggressive may come across as verbally abusive to others.
-Because their hostility triggers their partner’s fight or flight instinct and the need to protect themselves; aggressive people may struggle to communicate with their partner.
+When you feel threatened or as if your best interests are in jeopardy, you may adopt an aggressive communication style.
+Aggressive people may come across as verbally abusive to others.

 Definition of Aggressive Communication